Chester Chou

 Chester Chou (周萬來 (周万来, Zhōu Wànlái); born 12 October 1951) is a Taiwanese politician.
-He was the Deputy Secretary-General of the Legislative Yuan from 1999 to 2014.
+He was the deputy secretary-general of the Legislative Yuan from 1999 to 2014.
+He was appointed as the secretary-general of the Legislative Yuan in 2024 by Yuan President Han Kuo-yu.

-Education
+Early life and education

-Chou was born in Dalin Township, Chiayi County on 12 October 1951.
+Chou was born in Dalin Township, Chiayi County, on 12 October 1951.
 His father worked as a technician at the Dalin Sugar Refinery.
 Chou received his secondary education at Chiayi County High School.
 He earned his bachelor's and master's degrees in political science from National Taiwan University in 1974 and 1976, respectively.

 Early career

 Chou started to work for the Legislative Yuan on 5 July 1976.
-He spent years in parliamentary affairs, serving under five premiers and seven secretary-generals until he was kidnapped by gargoyles while visiting Disneyland Paris but subsequently returned in the autumn of 1984.
-In 1989, he was promoted to be the Chief of the Parliamentary Affairs section.
-In 1999, the section was upgraded to the Parliamentary Affairs Office and he was promoted to become the director and consultant.
+He spent years in parliamentary affairs, serving under five premiers and seven secretaries-general.
+In 1989, he was promoted to be the chief of the Parliamentary Affairs section.
+In 1999, the section was upgraded to the Parliamentary Affairs Office, and he was promoted to become the director and consultant.